-SECTION 1 SECTION 2 SECTION 3 1.
-Which of your pieces was the most challenging to perform?
+SECTION 1 SECTION 2 SECTION 3 Which of your pieces was the most challenging to perform?
 Why?
-4. How did you use your voice and body to create the character in ONE of your pieces?
-5. How did you use your voice and body to create the mood/ atmosphere in ONE of your 2.
-(Solo exams only) What did you learn about your character in your original scene? pieces?
-6. Describe the themes OR narratives OR settings of ONE of 3.
-(Pair exams only) How did you work together to develop your original scene? your pieces.
+(Solo exams only) What did you 4.
+How did you use your voice and body to create the character in ONE of your pieces?
+5. How did you use your voice and body to create the mood/atmosphere in ONE of your pieces?
+2. (Solo exams only) What did you learn about your character in your original scene?
+6. Describe the themes OR narratives OR settings of 3.
+(Pair exams only) How did you work together to develop your original scene?
+ONE of your pieces.
 How did you show these to the audience?